thariqfahry/autoflex/readme.md

 ```

-2. Deploy `periodicQuery.py` as a Pub/Sub triggered Cloud Function, and use Cloud Scheduler publish a message to its triggering topic your desired frequency.
+2. Deploy `periodicQuery.py` as a Pub/Sub triggered Cloud Function, and use Cloud Scheduler to publish a message to the function's triggering topic at your desired frequency.
 Lines 65-69 in `periodicQuery.py` contain configurable fuzzing settings.

 3. Deploy `registerSubscription.py` as a public HTTP-triggered Cloud Function.
 Make note of its invocation URL.